 Artist in Residence Grants

-These awards support the residency of an individual artist in a UK institution in order to foster a creative collaboration between the artist and the staff and/or students of that institution.
+These awards support the residency of an individual artist in a UK university or museum in order to foster a creative collaboration between the artist and the staff and/or students of that institution.
 The term ‘artist’ encompasses visual artists, creative writers, musicians, poets and other producers of original creative work.

 The reverie of landscape: an artist’s residency at John Ruskin’s Brantwood.
 Alexander Hamilton was awarded an Artist in Residence grant in June 2008.